 Dynamics of bullying

 The stress and exhaustion that targets endure is often isolating and paralyzing.
 After all, it is generally the bully’s goal to disempower the target.
-Even when they do speak up, targets of workplace bullying tell us their employers, family and friends do not often believe them nor understand how it could be so distressing.
+Even when they do speak up, targets of [adult] bullying tell us their employers [or church leaders], family and friends do not often believe them nor understand how it could be so distressing.

 Clever bullies

-As of 2024, the article from which I’ve quoted can no longer be accessed online.
-However, this Workplace Bullying pdf gives lots more info, and suggestions, that can also apply to bullying in the church.
+This Workplace Bullying PDF gives more info, and suggestions, that can also apply to bullying in the church.

-It affirms, for example, that the most successful bullies (in both institutions) are not “obvious bullies.”
-It says of the “clever” bully (who may also be a “she”):
+It affirms, for example, that the most successful bullies within institutions are not “obvious bullies” who use “nasty over-the-top” practices.

-His methods are very subtle, disguised with all the right behaviors.
-In that lies his treachery.
+[A clever bully’s] methods are very subtle, disguised with all the right behaviors.
+In that lies his [or her] treachery.
 People respect and trust him, and he quietly betrays their trust whenever necessary to fulfill his ambitions.

-If the bully is particularly good at this, no one except his victims sees the betrayals.
-In some cases, not even the victims realize what has happened.4
+If the bully is particularly good at this, no one except his [or her] victims sees the betrayals.
+In some cases, not even the victims realize what has happened.5

 To sum up: